September 1976 (the present)

 “I could eat,” Ken agreed.

 A few miles up the road Artie pulled into the parking lot of a family-style diner.
 Inside, color prints depicting Minnesota lake country decorated the walls and a chalkboard advertised the specials of the day - homemade meatloaf and lemon meringue pie.
 Since it was well past the dinner hour, they had the place practically to themselves.
-Artie ordered a meatloaf special from the tired but friendly waitress and Ken settled on a turkey sandwich.
+Artie ordered a meatloaf special from the tired but friendly waitress who pulled an order pad from her ketchup-stained apron, and Ken settled on a turkey sandwich.
 As hungry as he was, nothing on the laminated menu looked particularly appealing.
 Maybe the pain in his gut wasn't just from hunger.

 Artie continued to chat amiably as he ate, smiling as if he hadn’t a care in the world.
 He said he’d come up to visit a friend but was now on his way to Minneapolis, and from there - who knew?
 Somewhere warmer, for sure.
 Somewhere with opportunity.